Lincyaw/lincyaw.github.io/_pages/about.md

 - *2023.09* Distinguished Paper Award of Industry Challenge Track, ASE.

 # 📖 Educations {#educations}
-- *2024.09 - 2028.07*, PhD in Computer Science, The Chinese University of Hong Kong (Shenzhen)
+- *2024.09 - now*, PhD in Computer Science, The Chinese University of Hong Kong (Shenzhen)
 - *2023.01 - 2024.07*, MPhil in Computer Information and Engineering, The Chinese University of Hong Kong (Shenzhen)
 - *2018.09 - 2022.06*, BSc in Computer Science, Harbin Institute of Technology(Shenzhen)